-Dr. Karel A. Lidral’s teaching assignments at the University of Maine include: directing and playing piano for the Chamber Jazz Ensemble; teaching the four Jazz Improvisation and Chamber Jazz Arranging & Piano courses in the Minor in Jazz Studies; and teaching undergraduate music theory and saxophone.
+Dr. Karel A. Lidral’s teaching assignments at the University of Maine include: directing and playing piano for the Chamber Jazz Ensemble; teaching the four Jazz Improvisation and Chamber Jazz Arranging & Piano courses in the Minor in Jazz Studies; and teaching undergraduate music theory.
 At the graduate level, he teaches music theory.
 He is also the adviser for both the Minor in Jazz Studies as well as the Minor in Music.

 Prior to his arrival at the University of Maine in 1993, he taught at both Augustana College (in Rock Island, IL) and Plymouth State University (in NH).
 He received his B.S., M.S., and Ed.D. degrees in Music Education from the University of Illinois in Urbana-Champaign.